Demexis/Unity-Delegates/README.md

 __3) For more complex logic using conditions (if-else), you may need to integrate a custom repository with serializable callbacks, for example, this one: https://github.com/Siccity/SerializableCallback.git__

 ## Examples
-__1: Make the sprite used only for work in the editor - invisible in the play mode.__
+__1: Make the sprite used only for work in the editor - invisible in the play mode__

 ![example-disable-sprite-on-awake](https://github.com/user-attachments/assets/5d31c140-92eb-487b-ab2d-a8fa2470bc2e)

-__2: Spawn a reward with some chance when the object dies.__
+__2: Spawn a reward with some chance when the object dies__

 ![example-spawn-reward-on-destroy](https://github.com/user-attachments/assets/142f5ffa-90c6-4189-993e-3188cc0f6ec0)